mansoure/mansoure.github.io/index.md

 ---
 # Welcome

 I am an assistant professor in the Department of Computer-Science and Software Engineering at Concordia University in Montreal, and the head of the Concordia Data Systems (CoDS) lab.
-My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing systems for federated data science and big data analytics.
+My research interests are in the broad areas of parallel/distributed systems, data management, knowledge graphs and graph neural netwrok for developing systems for **federated data science** and big data analytics.

 ## Current Research projects at CoDS:

 - A Data Discovery Platform for Data Science
-- A Natural Language Platform for Querying RDF Graphs
+- A Natural Language Platform for Querying Knowledge Graphs
-- A Federated Learning Platform for linked data and Knowledge Graphs
+- A Data Security and Privacy Platform Powered by Knowledge Graph Technologies
 - Data Science Versioning Control with Explanation and Data Bias Detection Methods

+> **Note: I do not have openings for Master students.**

 ## I am looking for PhD students with the following qualifications:
 - excellent skills in programming,
 - M.Sc. in computer science or a related field,
-- experience in databases, RDF, NLP, GNN, ML, computer security, or distributed systems, and
+- experience in databases, RDF, Knowledge Graphs, NLP, GNN, DL, information security, or distributed systems, and
 - excellent written and oral communication skills (English).

-> **Note: I do not have openings for Master students.**

-## Other Recent Research Projects
+## Previous Research Projects

 - [The Data Civilizer System](/research/dc/)
 - [Managing Linked Data at Scale: Querying, Integrating, and Sharing](/research/lusail/)